elasticio/google-pubsub/README.md

 ## Pull

-The Pull trigger receives a message, emits it, and sends an acknowledgment to Pub/Sub.
+The Pull trigger receives a message from a Topic, emits it, and sends an acknowledgment to Pub/Sub.

+### Configuration

+- Topic Name - (required field) fully-qualified topic resource name string, e.g. `projects/<project_id>/topics/<topic_name>`

 ## Actions

 ### Publish

-The Publish action retrieves message and sends a message to Pub/Sub while remaining unaware of any existing subscriptions.
-The action also assigns a message ID.
+The Publish action retrieves message body from a previous step and sends a message to a Topic while remaining unaware of any existing subscriptions.

+### Configuration

+- Topic Name - (required field) fully-qualified topic resource name string, e.g. `projects/<project_id>/topics/<topic_name>`

 ## Warning